LumitoLuma/OpenSSH-for-Windows/README.md

 - Code improvements
 - Ideas for future programs / services.

-Reporting bugs here is not allowed, unless you have reported them through [Issues](https://github.com/LumitoLuma/OpenSSHforWindows-Installer/issues) tab and you have not received any comments for a while (minimum a week).
+Reporting bugs there is not allowed, unless you have reported them through [Issues](https://github.com/LumitoLuma/OpenSSHforWindows-Installer/issues) tab and you have not received any comments for a while (minimum a week).

 ## Aknowledgements